Social Media In Healthcare: What Your Organization Needs to Know

 Guidelines for Social Media and Healthcare

 It’s true that social media use in healthcare can be risky — but that doesn’t mean it’s not worth the effort.
-There are a number of steps you can take to mitigate the risks of social media while still reaping the rewards.
+There are steps you can take to navigate the challenges of social media in healthcare while still reaping the rewards.
 Here are a few important best practices to keep in mind:

-Remove identifying information: Regardless of what medium of communication you use, HIPAA will still apply.
-Virtually all healthcare organizations are familiar enough with HIPAA privacy rules to know that they can’t just share patients’ medical records, but violations are not always as clear cut as that.
-Someone who works in marketing at a small physical therapy clinic, for example, might not see anything wrong with taking a picture of a smiling patient and posting it to the organization’s official social media accounts.
+Regardless of what medium of communication you use, HIPAA will still apply.
+Healthcare organizations know that they can’t just share patients’ medical records, but violations are not always as clear cut.
+Someone who works in marketing at a physical therapy clinic, for example, might not see anything wrong with taking a picture of a smiling patient and posting it to the organization’s official social media accounts.
 But both photos and videos of patients fall under the category of protected health information, which “can only be included in social media posts if a patient has given their consent, in writing, to allow their PHI to be used and then only for the purpose specifically mentioned in the consent form,” according to HIPAA journal.

-Don’t interact with patients: It’s not uncommon for patients to follow or add their providers on social media, particularly if they’re pleased with the outcome of their treatment.
+It’s not uncommon for patients to follow their providers on social media, particularly if they’re pleased with their treatment.
 But providers who accept their request or follow them back are treading on dangerous ground.
 Healthcare providers “who interact with their patients on social media may be violating the patient-HCP boundary even if patients initiate the online communication,” P&T shares.
-No matter how innocuous an online interaction with a patient is, it’s best for providers to simply avoid it altogether by ignoring or denying any such requests.
+No matter how innocuous an online interaction with a patient is, it’s best for providers to simply ignore requests.

-Provide some guidance: Damaging social media posts don’t always come from an organization’s official accounts — they can also come from employees’ personal accounts.
+Damaging social media posts don’t always come from an organization’s official accounts.
+They can also come from employees’ personal accounts.
 Often, this is not a deliberate act.
 Employees might simply just not know any better.
 Consider creating a set of formal social media guidelines for your employees to eliminate any uncertainty.
 Major healthcare providers like the Mayo Clinic and Mount Sinai have put together social media handbooks for their employees, which cover topics like patient privacy, copyright violations and appropriate subject matter.
 When sharing guidelines like these with employees, encourage them to reach out with any questions they might have.

 Take Your Social Media Strategy to the Next Level

 Interested in learning more about how to limit the risks of social media at your facility?
 Let’s talk.
-Quality Reviews provides a buffer for hospitals and other healthcare organizations against social media risks, allowing them to ensure a higher level of service.
-With hospitals today operating on the narrowest of margins, losing even one patient over poor customer service or a bad review is too many.
-Fortunately, our products leverage the power of real-time feedback, allowing healthcare leaders to quickly identify and act on service recovery opportunities before they turn into negative online reviews.
+Quality Reviews® provides a buffer for hospitals and other healthcare organizations against social media risks, allowing them to ensure a higher level of service.
+With hospitals today operating on narrow margins, losing even one patient over poor customer service or a bad review is too many.
+Fortunately, our products leverage the power of real-time feedback.
+Healthcare leaders can quickly identify and act on service recovery opportunities before they turn into negative online reviews.

 For better or for worse, social media is here to stay.
 It’s become critical for nearly every industry, and healthcare is no exception.
-And while it can pose a risk, you shouldn’t let the challenges of social media in healthcare scare you away from the idea entirely.
+While it can pose a risk, you shouldn’t let the challenges of social media in healthcare scare you away from reaping the benefits.
 With a thoughtful approach and strict compliance, social media can become a key part of your marketing strategy.